 Video Archive Masters Subject Catalog, which lists the most frequently requested footage that has already been transferred to archival formats

-Selections from our KCRA and KOVR-TV collections on the Internet Archive
+Selections from our KCRA and KOVR-TV collections digitized and available on the Internet Archive

 KCRA-TV Film Collection

 Containing over nine million feet of 16mm news film, the KCRA-TV Film Collection documents the work of Sacramento's NBC television affiliate from 1957